visforvali/ws297y/prompts.md

 ## Why

+Come up with 5 questions about 5 different things that induced sensations in you while you were reading and answer 2 of them.

 # High-Stakes Writing

+{: .important }
+> This project should be between 8,000 to 10,000 words (15-20 single-spaced pages) and is due at the end of the semester.
+If your project needs more room, or involves other modalities, book a coffee chat with me early so we can talk about it.

 For your high-stakes project, you'll choose one social justice issue.
-The project has two parts:
+Your collection will be divided between two parts:

-- A compilation of theoretical fiction (theory, fiction, and theory-fiction) revolving around the social justice issue
+- A compilation of philosophical/theoretical fiction (theory, fiction, and theory-fiction) that evokes, provokes, and revolves around the social justice issue you chose.
+Each piece should emulate at least one of the craft techniques we discussed in class.
--

- revolving around a social justice issue of your choosing.
-These pieces should emulate the craft techniques we discuss
+- A preface that identifies your goals in composing and compiling this particular manuscript and explains how your choices in craft (i.e. whose techniques you chose to emulate and why) and design (i.e. arrangement in and across pieces)

+{: .note }
+> If you wrote about the social justice issue you chose in your low-stakes posts, you're welcome to modify those posts and integrate them into this project.
+If you didn't but can easily modify existing low-stakes posts, you're welcome to adapt those posts to be about the social issue justice you chose.